Nissan Note: Third generation (E13; 2020)

 The third-generation Note was revealed in Japan on 24 November 2020 and went on sale on 23 December 2020.
 It is based on the CMF-B platform.
 For this generation, the Note is only available with an e-Power series hybrid 2WD or 4WD drivetrain (introduced later in 2021), in which one electric motor powering the front axle and another motor powering the rear axle.

+The E13 Note retains strut front, and torsion beam rear suspension.
+The car is 55 mm shorter in total length than the outgoing model, with turning radius reduced to 4.9 m.
+Body stiffness was increased 30% with the use of 1470 Mpa ultra-high tensile steel.
+The 2WD Note uses a 1.54 kW lithium-ion battery mounted under the front seats.
+The drivetrain was upgraded to the second generation e-Power unit, with torque increasing to 280 Nm for 2WD models.
+The new inverter is 40% smaller and 30% lighter than the outgoing e-Power Note.

 Japanese models went on sale in December 2020.
-Initial models included the e-Power, followed by e-Power AWD in 2021.
+Initial models included the e-Power, followed by the e-Power AWD in 2021.

-The facelifted Note was revealed on 11 December 2023.
+The E13 Note won Car of the Year Japan for 2021-2022.